frannieziesemer/restaurant-page/README.md

 - There is some repetition of code across the tabs.
 I will aim to create another module to place these functions.

 #### Reflections
 This was a fun project completed in 1.5 days.
-I enjoyed thinking about how I can practice the efficient storage and use of data such as the menu and contact information.
+It is my first time building a project using ES6 modules - it is a great way to organise code.
+Furthermore, I enjoyed thinking about how I can practice the efficient storage and use of data such as the menu and contact information.
 Additionally, I realise that I enjoy minimal design website - even though this design is a little kitsch!